LDMX-Software/dev-build-context/docs/src/custom-geant4.md

 Now building Geant4 from source has a lot of configuration options that can be used to customize how it is built.
 Below are a few that are highlighted for how we use containers and their interaction with the Geant4 build.

 - `CMAKE_INSTALL_PREFIX`: This should be set to a path accessible from the container so that the programs within the container can read from and write to this directory.
-If the geant4 build directory is within `LDMX_BASE` (like it is above), then you could do something like `-DCMAKE_INSTALL_PREFIX=../install` when you run `ldmx cmake` within the build directory.
+If the geant4 build directory is within ldmx-sw (like it is above), then you could do something like `-DCMAKE_INSTALL_PREFIX=geant4/install` when you run `denv cmake ...`
+  - If you are keeping Geant4 outside of ldmx-sw, then you may need to mount it into the ldmx-sw container image with `denv config mounts` if it is not already within a mounted directory.
 - `GEANT4_INSTALL_DATADIR`: If you are building a version of Geant4 that has the same data files as the Geant4 version built into the container image, then you can tell the Geant4 build to use those data files with this option, saving build time and disk space.
 This is helpful if (for example) you are just re-building the same version of Geant4 but in Debug mode.
 You can see where the Geant4 data is within the container with `denv printenv G4DATADIR` and then use this value `-DGEANT4_INSTALL_DATADIR=/usr/local/share/geant4/data`.

-The following are the build options used when setting up the container and are likely what you want to get started
+The following are the build options used when setting up the image and are likely what you want to get started
 - `-DGEANT4_USE_GDML=ON` Enable reading geometries with the GDML markup language which is used in LDMX-sw for all our geometries
 - `-DGEANT4_INSTALL_EXAMPLES=OFF` Don't install the Geant4 example applications (just to save space and compilation time)
 - `-DGEANT4_USE_OPENGL_X11=ON`  enable an X11-based GUI for inspecting geometries
 - `-DGEANT4_MULTITHREADED=OFF` If you are building a version of Geant4 that is multithreaded by default, you will want to disable it with.
 The dynamic loading used in LDMX-sw will often not work with a multithreaded version of Geant4

-#### Concerns when building different versions of Geant4 than 10.2.3
+### Concerns when building different versions of Geant4 than 10.2.3

-For most use cases you will be building a modified version of the same release of Geant4 that is used in the container (10.2.3).
+For most use cases you will be building a modified version of the same release of Geant4 that is used in the image (10.2.3).
 It is also possible to build and use later versions of Geant4 although this should be done with care.
 In particular
-- Different Geant4 release versions will require that you rebuild LDMX-sw for use with that version, it will not be sufficient to set the `LDMX_CUSTOM_GEANT4` environment variable and pick up the shared libraries therein
+- Different Geant4 release versions will require that you rebuild LDMX-sw for use with that version, it will not be sufficient to just source the custom Geant4's environment and pick up the shared libraries therein
 - Recent versions of Geant4 group the electromagnetic processes for each particle into a so-called general process for performance reasons.
 This means that many features in LDMX-sw that rely on the exact names of processes in Geant4 will not work.
 You can disable this by inserting something like the following in [RunManager::setupPhysics()](https://github.com/LDMX-Software/SimCore/blob/20d9bcb6d2bad2b99255cf32c1b3f099b26752b0/src/SimCore/RunManager.cxx#L60)
 ```C++
 // Make sure to include G4EmParameters if needed